nailbiter/for/forjupiter/20250823-for-udemy-fenix/README.md

+## disclaimer
-The code in this folder is adapted from the Udemy class https://www.udemy.com/course/prompt-engineering-for-ai and some of it maybe the intellectual property of the authors.
+The code in this folder is adapted from the Udemy class https://www.udemy.com/course/prompt-engineering-for-ai.
+Some (or all) of it may be the intellectual property of the authors of that Udemy course.

 Beware.